 Another NFC concern for operators is if it will be the mobile payment of the future.
 There seems to be ongoing and endless discussions in the payment industry if NFC will be viable long term.
 Apple never has put it into their phones, but most recent Android phones have it.
-Google Wallet, which has had many false starts, uses it, and so does Isis.
+Google Wallet, which has had many false starts, uses it, and so does ISIS.
 However, there are other options for mobile payments.

 BLE is evolving mobile payments

 In the past year a few vending-focused companies have announced or launched systems that use Bluetooth Low Energy (BLE) a new standard that started in the iPhone 4S as payment.
-BLE is wireless technology that consumes only a fraction of the power of classic Bluetooth radios and also allows two Bluetooth devices (for example a smartphone and a vending machine) to quickly connect and communicate without the burdensome pairing process.
+BLE is wireless technology that consumes only a fraction of the power of Classic Bluetooth radios and also allows two Bluetooth devices (for example a smartphone and a vending machine) to quickly connect and communicate without the burdensome pairing process.
 Devices powered by BLE can run for much longer on less power and still communicate wirelessly as did the original Bluetooth devices.

 BLE allows the vending machine to leverage a consumer’s smartphone data connection (rather than a cellular connection in the machine) to settle a purchase transaction.
 BLE solutions are very inexpensive to put in a vending machine making them a viable option.
 And Apple is putting its brand behind iBeacon, which allows a mobile device to communicate with another device and is based on BLE technology.

-Adding money to a mobile device can be a concern if the device is lost or stolen, whether it uses NFC or BLE technologies.
+Adding money to a mobile device can be a concern if the device is lost or stolen, whether is uses NFC or BLE technologies.
 Therefore, it is important to protect the payment option with a PIN known only to the user.

 Bringing down fees